-Mix the contents of the unflavoured gelatin envelope with ½ cup of water in stand mixer bowl.
-Let this sit for about 5 minutes while melting sugar.
+Mix the contents of the unflavoured gelatin envelope with ½ cup of water in a stand mixer bowl.
+Let this sit for about 5 minutes while melting the sugar.

 Mix sugar with ¼ of water in a medium pot on high heat.

 IMPORTANT: Do not stir this!
-If you do, stirring will make crystals form in the sugar and your marshmallows will have crunch bits.
+If you do, stirring will make crystals form in the sugar and your marshmallows will have crunchy bits.

-Melt the sugar until temperature reaches 240 degrees F.
+Melt the sugar until the temperature reaches 240 degrees F.

 Once your sugar mixture hits this temperature, remove the pot from the stove.

-Pour the sugar mixture over the gelatine while mixing on medium with whisk.
+Pour the sugar mixture over the gelatin while mixing on medium with a whisk attachment.